 In our busy lives it can sometimes seem as if there is little time for prayer beyond the immediate and the rushed.
-We know how difficult it can be to juggle work, family, home and social commitments and then carve out some time to be still and seemingly unproductive, not ‘getting on with things’.
+We know how difficult it can be, not only to know how to pray, but also to juggle work, family, home and social commitments and then carve out some time to be still and seemingly unproductive, not ‘getting on with things’.
 However as the poem goes ‘What is this life if, full of care, we have no time to stand and stare……..’.
 Our lives can flash before our eyes and before we know it important episodes in our lives have passed in a blur, vital decisions are taken by default, our major relationships with others, with ourselves and with God have been allowed to drift and become marginalised to ‘busyness’.
 The resources below are here to help you carve out a little time for yourself, and in so doing to find space and time to hear the insistent but silent call of God in our lives, to identify the true priorities of our lives; who are are, who we are becoming, where are we bound.
-Click on the links below to download a prayer guide.
+Click on the links below to download a prayer guide on how to pray.

 The Jesus Prayer - a prayer for life